AtharvaZUZU/News_Aggregator/README.txt

     	at fil…///D:/BADLA/News%20Aggregator/script.js:58:19', message: 'Network response was not ok'}

 If need can be changed and u can add your API link and URL as per your wish in the scrip file("script.js")

+Watch the "Demo_Video" to get an idea about the project.